-This is the third installment in 10-part series I’m doing through July 26 this year called Wild Soul Summer School.
+This is the third installment in a 10-part series I did through July 26 this year called Wild Soul Summer School.
 The purpose is to do a more thorough exploration of some of the topics that come up most consistently on the podcast.
 Each of these instructional blog posts has a corresponding Facebook Live video too, which you can find at the end of this post along with links to previous sessions if you want to explore the rest of the series.

 I’ve also created a worksheet for you to help implement what you learn.
 This week’s worksheet is extra meaty and valuable because I KNOW this topic is something a lot of women in our community run into regularly.

 -The Do’s and Don’ts of letting things go

 -A four step process for dealing with the big emotions that come up while letting things go (anger, grief, sadness, fear, guilt, resentment, and shame)

 Letting things go creates room on many levels in our lives (mental, emotional, physical and energetic) for the things that we want and that are meant for us.

 While letting go is challenging for us as programmed, conditioned adults, it’s helpful to remember that it came naturally to us as children and therefore is in our primal nature.
 So in letting go, you’re not attempting to do anything you’re not fully equipped to do.

 As we go through life picking up on the beliefs, “rules” and customs of the culture around us, we develop loads of needs to be right, and these are what prevent us from naturally and easily letting things go that are not in our highest and best.